Presencial, Online, Streaming

 • Corporate Income Tax (IS):

-• General section.
+• General part.

-• Special section others (SOCIMIs, EIIGs, etc.).
+• Special part on others (SOCIMIs, EIGs, etc.).

 • Accounting.